 Southern women rose to the occasion as demanded by the needs of war.
 They kept the homefront running, but they also provided a great deal of support for the Confederate soldiers.
 The Confederate government was in its infancy when the war ensued and the Commissary and Quartermaster Departments of the new government were never able to completely catch up to the needs of its soldiers.
-There was no government-endowed “Sanitary” or “Christian Commission” to perform this task.
+There was no government-legislated “Sanitary” or “Christian Commission” to perform this task.
 The women of the South saw it as their mission to stand in the gap.
 Soldier's Relief Societies and Wayside Homes were organized in the communities across the South.
 Societies met in private homes, churches, schoolhouses, town halls—wherever was convenient.

 Thanks to newspapers of the day recording activities of the ladies, and the fact that some of the societies kept detailed records, we can know with some specificity the sorts of efforts that were made to feed, clothe, and contribute medical supplies for the men.
 Being in South Carolina, I have chosen to focus primarily on the ladies of this state.